|

 Oracle

 stored procedures.
-Items are paged out based on a least recently used (LRU)
+Items, such as stored procedures, are paged out based on a least recently used (LRU)

-algorithm.
-Once loaded into the RAM memory of the shared pool, procedures will
+Once loaded into the RAM memory of the shared pool, stored procedures will

-execute very quickly, and the trick is to prevent pool thrashing as many
+execute very quickly.
+The trick to the proper use of stored procedures is to prevent pool thrashing as many

 procedures compete for a limited amount of shared-pool memory.